 Ingredients for Marinade

-2/3 for chicken, 1/3 for vegetables… we place all these ingredients in a food processor and make a loose paste.
+(2/3 of this marinade is for the chicken strips, 1/3 is for the vegetables.
+Begin by placing all these ingredients in a food processor and make a loose paste.)

 1/4 cup orange juice